radiatoryang/lipstick/README.md

 Currently, I've just imported the [Oculus Lipsync Utility v1.3.0 .unitypackage](https://developer.oculus.com/downloads/package/oculus-lipsync-unity/) from the Oculus site, and haven't done any real work on this yet.

-In theory, works on Windows / Mac / Linux.
+In theory, all of this will work fine on Windows / Mac / Android.
+(Oculus doesn't ship any lipsync binaries for Linux or iOS.)

 ## PLANNED WORKFLOW
 - use this in real-time, in-game, to get accurate dynamic lip sync